OpenEarable/open-earable-2/tools/battery/README.md

 - Python with `pylink` available
 - The device must have enough target power for SWD and the battery ICs

-The known J-Link serial from bring-up was `261010806`.
+Paste and replace your J-Link serial number where it is required [YOUR_JLINK_SERIAL_NUMBER].

 ## Voltage Only